zachuht/Recipes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## First React app created using Create React App and following advWD
+## First React app created using Create React App and following advWDBC